kubernetes/enhancements/keps/sig-autoscaling/1610-container-resource-autoscaling/README.md

 that might indicate a serious problem?
 -->

+- `reconciliation_duration_seconds`: The time(seconds) that the HPA controller takes to reconcile once.
+  - You should rollback if you see an increase in the overall performance of HPA controller
+- `metric_computation_duration_seconds{metric_type=ContainerResource}`: The time(seconds) that the HPA controller takes to calculate one metric.
-- The container resource metric takes much longer time compared to other metrics. which can be monitored via the 1st metrics described in [What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?](#what-are-the-slis-service-level-indicators-an-operator-can-use-to-determine-the-health-of-the-service) section.
+  - You should rollback if you see the container resource metric takes much longer time compared to other metrics.
-- Increase the overall performance of HPA controller which can be monitored via the 2nd metrics described in [What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?](#what-are-the-slis-service-level-indicators-an-operator-can-use-to-determine-the-health-of-the-service) section.
+- `reconciliations_total{error=internal}`: Number of internal errors in reconciliation of HPA controller.
+  - You should rollback if you see many error occurrence on the reconciliation.
+- `metric_computation_total{error=internal,{metric_type=ContainerResource}`: Number of internal errors in the calculation of `type: ContainerResource`.
-- Many error occurrence on the container resource metrics which can be monitored via the 3rd metrics described in [What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?](#what-are-the-slis-service-level-indicators-an-operator-can-use-to-determine-the-health-of-the-service) section.
+  - You should rollback if you see many error occurrence on the container resource metrics

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?